holochain/holochain/docs/specs/src/hwp_1_intro.md

   retrieving data it's possible to have deterministic confidence that it hasn't been tampered with by whoever was storing it.

--   Structural Monotonicity (for chains and DHT): non-repudiable state-change \[TODO: ACB\]

--   Logical Monotonicity: Crossings that you can't uncross (once something has become true, it can't become untrue) \[TODO: ACB\]
+-   Monotonicity: The system is structured to be both structurally and logically, monotonic, i.e. that there is a single direction of change.
+We use monotnicity to ensure that all state changes are non-repudiable and that once something has happened (i.e. there has been a state change) it won't subsequently appear to have never happened.   \[TODO: ACB REVIEW\]

 -   Common Genesis: The Validation Rules and joining criteria of an application are the first entry in every chain.
 This